alc6379/angular-docs/source/example-schema.md

 order: 3
 ---

-In the documentation we'll show examples of using Apollo in Angular via the GitHunt example application.
+In this document we'll show examples of using Apollo in Angular via the GitHunt example application.

 GitHunt is a Product Hunt-style application that shows a list of GitHub repositories, sorted by votes with attached comments.
 [The API](https://github.com/apollographql/githunt-api) demonstrates combining two data sources--a third-party API (the GitHub API), and a local database--in a single GraphQL endpoint.